CodeIgniter-Chinese/codeigniter4-user-guide/source/incoming/message.rst

 	.. php:method:: negotiateCharset($supported)

 		:param array $supported: An array of character sets the application supports.
-		:returns: The supported character set that best matches what is required..
+		:returns: The supported character set that best matches what is required.
 		:rtype: string

 		This is used identically to the ``negotiateMedia()`` method, except that it matches against the ``Accept-Charset``